Adesoji1/heroku-master/README.md

 Proceed to The opened website to upload an accident car or  A good car to predict the state of the car.

-Note, it's a test Environment and you can't control the accuracy.
+Note, it's a test Environment and you can't control the accuracy but the predictions in the test environment are correct.